 Use our printable template to create a miniature, 3D drawing of part of your home.

-Six fun creative activities you can do from home using basic materials, perfect for the summer holidays.
+Six fun creative activities you can do from home using basic materials, perfect for school holidays.

 All art has a story behind it.
 We're challenging you to look at, think and write about sculpture, then turn your ideas into poems or short stories.